 Step 2: Serve Your Papers on the Other Party

-The method of service depends on the type of request and role in the case.
+The method of service depends on the type of request and party in the case:

 The court forms and any blank response forms ordered to be served must be personally handed to the other party by someone meeting the legal server requirements.